 The what, why and wherefore...

-There were 116,000 homeless people in Australia on the night of the 2016 census, one in every 200 Australians.
+There were over 122,000 homeless people in Australia on the night of the 2021 census, nearly one in every 200 Australians.

 Living in tents, couch surfing, sleeping out, staying in hostels and supported accommodation, and living in very overcrowded dwellings all constitute homelessness.
 Only 6 % account for those sleeping rough, out in the public eye.

 The causes of homelessness are varied and are often a mix of factors compounding each other - lack of affordable housing, lack of supported mental health care, injury and/or illness, gambling, low incomes - coupled with job insecurity, domestic violence, disability, bereavement, relationship breakdown, addiction and substance abuse, unstable family situations, and unemployment or job loss.